Ltd5552/Ltd5552/README.md

-- Hi, I’m @Ltd5552 ,a HITer.
-- I’m interested in golang,but it’s just getting started.
+- Hi, I’m @Ltd5552, a HITer, who interested in golang, but just getting started.
 - Reaching me by email lshytqi@gmail.com